The Making of Europe - Track

 At the end of this course, you will be able to:

-• Describe and evaluate different theories and conceptualisations of the historic development of Europe, with specific attention for Italy, The Netherlands and Germany;
+• Describe and evaluate different theories and conceptualisations of the historic development of Europe, with a specific focus on Italy, The Netherlands and Germany;

 • Show an understanding of various historic monuments and their relation to historical developments;